alhockly/TimeCapsule/README.md

 Avahi is for bonjour support which enables the computer to appear on the LAN as a .local address

 SAMBA VERSION MUST BE 4.8 OR HIGHER FOR TIME MACHINE COMPATIBILITY.
-You can check your version using `smbd -V` If samba 4.8 or higher is not available for your distro/archtecture you may find it on launchpad: https://launchpad.net/~linux-schools/+archive/ubuntu/samba-latest/+packages or at the van belle apt repo http://apt.van-belle.nl/
+You can check your version using `smbd -V`

+If samba 4.8 or higher is not available for your distro/archtecture you may find it on launchpad: https://launchpad.net/~linux-schools/+archive/ubuntu/samba-latest/+packages

+or at the van belle apt repo
+http://apt.van-belle.nl/

-alternatively it can be build from source but this is not for the faint of heart https://www.linuxsecrets.com/samba-wiki/index.php/Build_Samba_from_Source.html
+Alternatively it can be build from source but this is not for the faint of heart https://www.linuxsecrets.com/samba-wiki/index.php/Build_Samba_from_Source.html